henryburon/henryburon.github.io/_posts/2024-09-01-jpl_internship.md

    <img src="/assets/images/rollover_risk.png" alt="Rollover Risk Detection" width="40%" />
 </p>

-I developed a simulation-based, empirical calculation to asses the robot's risk of tipping at any given state, where state is defined by the robot's kinematic configuration and tilt.
+I developed a simulation-based empirical method to asses the robot's risk of tipping in any given state, where the state is defined by its kinematic configuration and the tilt of each body.

-The algorithm models the support polygon of the bodies, along with the ground-plane projection of the robot's Center of Mass (yellow circle).
-As the CoM's projection approaches the edge of the support polygon, the robot's stability decreases.
+The algorithm models the [support polygon](https://en.wikipedia.org/wiki/Support_polygon){:target="_blank"} of the robot, along with the ground-plane projection of the its center of mass (yellow circle).
+As the center of mass projection approaches the edge of the support polygon, it indicates a decrease in the robot's stability.

 #### Robot Path Projection Lines